SoftwareAG/cumulocity-clients-cs/MicroservicesSDK/README.md

  .\prerelease.ps1 -fixVersion "1.1.0"
 ```

+The script adds the tag and changes the versions.

 ##How to release a new version of SDK (Manually)

 The tagging a new release should be preceded the bumping the version to required number.